 TIP – The better you make the grand prize the more people will want to share your contest to get points.
 We suggest running this about 30 days prior to your release date.

 Once you get to your release date you should have a huge list of emails to market to as well!PRO TIP

 This one is pretty self-explanatory after the prior contest type.
 Use all the same principles but for your course.

 You can offer free course chapters, lifetime access or 1on1 training sessions as rewards in your launch contest.

-Try and run a few friends through your course first to get feedback and get some testimonials to use on the course launch page.
+Creators can try and run a few friends through their online courses first to get feedback and get some testimonials to use on the course launch page.
 This will validate the course and make the prize of winning more enticing.PRO TIP

 7. Evergreen funnel